 The results of these focus areas and the WindNODE model region are presented in the final report of the project: Final Report

 Together with the other three German transmission system operators, 50Hertz operates a platform that makes information available on managing the requirements under the Renewable Energies Act (EEG) and the Combined Heat and Power Act (KWK-G).

-For the regular exchange between science and practice, 50Hertz has established a panel where it exchanges ideas on current themes once to twice a year.
+For the regular exchange between science and practice, 50Hertz has established a panel where it exchanges ideas on current themes.
 During these exchanges, particular themes from the field of energy technology, energy industry and energy law are analysed, but broader subject areas, such as corporate ethics, can also be broached and discussed.
-The advisory board currently consists of 17 honorary members.
-During the most recent meetings, the following themes were discussed:
+The board currently consists of 21 honorary members.
+During the most recent meetings, the following themes were discussed

 Here you can find an overview of the advisory board members.

 For 50Hertz cooperations with German and international universities is an important factor.
 They help us meet the future challenges that transmission system operators face.Our daily activities benefit from scientific know-how.
 Likewise, we share our practical experience with research institutes.50Hertz regularly asks institutes of higher education to perform studies and carry out projects to shed a scientific light on strategically important themes.
 In return, 50Hertz employees participate in guest lectures and speeches.
 Furthermore, we rely on our network of professors for our annual conferences.